Bionic1251/Revisiting-the-Tag-Relevance-Prediction-Problem/README.md

 4. `src/models/generate_scores.py`

 Scripts:
 * `src/models/r/generate_features_for_scores.R` – generates features for prediction algorithms.
-The script requires the file `data/processed/movie_ids.csv` (containing one field: `movie_id`), which contains ids of items to included in the Tag Genome scores.
+The script requires the file `data/processed/movie_ids.csv`, which contains ids of items to included in the Tag Genome scores.
+The file contains ids in the csv format in the field: `movie_id`.
 * `src/models/r/generate_scores.R` – generates scores with the method presented in [Vig et al., 2012]
 * `src/models/generate_scores.py` – generates scores with TagDL [Kotkov et al., 2021]